thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 constructor for ``X`` will execute after the instance variables are zeroed but before ``+alloc`` returns.

-Swift Constructors
+Codira Constructors
 ------------------

-Swift's constructors merge both allocation and initialization into a single function.
+Codira's constructors merge both allocation and initialization into a single function.
 One constructs a new object with type construction syntax as follows::

   Task(title:"My task", date:NSDate())

-The object will be allocated (via Swift's allocation routines) and the corresponding constructor will be invoked to perform the initialization.
+The object will be allocated (via Codira's allocation routines) and the corresponding constructor will be invoked to perform the initialization.
 The constructor itself might look like this::